Amazon is playing a dominant role in product advertising and helping sellers to accelerate their sales.

 Undeniably, Amazon PPC is one of the best ways to advertise your products than on Facebook or Google.
 Yes, both are huge platforms with massive audiences but Amazon has stronger and better buyer intent.
 This makes it a key reason to use Amazon PPC.

-People are already aware of this big ecommerce giant and know what it does.
-Most users log-in to their accounts and start searching for products directly there rather than searching on Google first and then getting into Amazon next.
+People are already aware of this big eCommerce giant and know what it does.
+Most users log in to their accounts and start searching for products directly there rather than searching on Google first and then getting into Amazon next.

-This means that the possibilities a buyer will purchase your item (often called “conversions”) after clicking on the Amazon PPC as is very high.
+This means that the possibility a buyer will purchase your item (often called “conversions”) after clicking on the Amazon PPC as is very high.
 Usually, Amazon product ads have a conversion rate of around 10% – 20%, which is approximately 10 times greater than the average market range.

 Yes, Amazon PPC also plays a key role in organic rankings.
 Though Amazon keeps the functionality of the A9 algorithm a secret, we know that apart from the factors we have listed above, it also looks for these three things:

-Hope you enjoyed reading this article and had fun knowing deeper about Amazon marketing strategies and different ways to optimize your listings.
+Hope you enjoyed reading this article and had fun knowing deeper about Amazon’s marketing strategies and different ways to optimize your listings.
 Drop us in the comments and let us know how this article has helped you in terms of performance.